renataberoli/api_testing_github/README.md

 | ----------- | --------- | --------------- |
 | The test aims to confirm that GitHub API returns only repositories that have the ability to sponsor. | Use: Qualifier: “is:sponsorable”. | The GitHub API returned a list of repositories that has the ability to sponsor. |

-Unable to reproduce
+#### Unable to reproduce

-> The API didn't return an object that helped to confirm this test.test_repo_search_by_founding_file
+> The API didn't return an object that helped to confirm this test.

 ### test_repo_search_by_founding_file
 | Description | Test Data | Expected Result |